The Celebration Project

 - Raise funds to further the growth and awareness of Para sport in the community and support the New Zealand Paralympic Team to Tokyo 2020

-- Locate and preserve New Zealand Paralympic artifacts and memorabilia for all New Zealanders to experience
+- Locate and preserve New Zealand Paralympic artefacts and memorabilia for all New Zealanders to experience

-2018 was the fifth edition of this popular evening event and the third Prime Minister invited to provide the a keynote address on diversity, inclusion and the power of sport.
+2019 was the sixth edition of this popular evening event and the third Prime Minister invited to provide the keynote address on diversity, inclusion and the power of sport.
 Each year, 160+ influencers are hosted from across business and sport with a view to launching and celebrating PNZ activities.
-In 2018, the theme was “PNZ’s 50th Anniversary” with Paralympians from all five decades featured, their stories re-told and the Celebration Project launched.
+The 2019 edition of this event took place on Thursday 22 August celebrating 1 year to go to the Tokyo 2020 Paralympic Games.

 A one stop shop for Para sport!
 The 20 foot container will be located in prime public spaces with high foot traffic for min.
-48 hours per location, supporting the Community Receptions.
-The Roadshow will (i) tell NZ Paralympic history through displays and video; (ii) promote Para sport to NZ public through have a go experiences and; (iii) provide Para sport resources and connections to local providers while identifying Paralympians of the future.
+48 hours per location supporting the Community Receptions.
+The Para Sport Pop Up will (i) tell NZ Paralympic history through displays and video; (ii) promote Para sport to NZ public through have a go experiences and; (iii) provide Para sport resources and connections to local providers.
+Read more about the Para Sport Pop Up here.

-From August 2019 Paralympians and Para athletes aiming to compete at the Tokyo 2020 Paralympic Games will visit 2 schools per location supporting the Community Receptions and Para Sport Roadshow.
+From August 2019 to June 2020 Paralympians and Para athletes aiming to compete at the Tokyo 2020 Paralympic Games will visit 2 schools per location supporting the Community Receptions and Para Sport Pop Up.
 The Tokyo 2020 hopefuls will tell their story and in doing so, promote diversity and inclusion, the Paralympic values, awareness of Para sport and build anticipation towards Tokyo 2020.

-PNZ aims to work with a specialist to research the artifacts and memorabilia potentially available for the Paralympic Collections Programme and the people and stories potentially available for the Paralympic Storytelling Programme.
-In completing this piece of work, the specialist will develop a Research Study to determine how best to protect, conserve and promote this Paralympic cultural heritage for future generations, and the associated costs.
-PNZ would use this Research Study to understand the full scope of the Collections and Storytelling Programmes and enable it to plan and secure the appropriate resourcing, expertise and funds needed.
+PNZ aims to work with a specialist to find all 209 New Zealand Paralympians and research the artefacts and memorabilia potentially available for the Paralympic Collections Programme and the people and stories potentially available for the Paralympic Storytelling Programme.
+In carrying this out, the specialist will develop a Research Study to determine how best to protect, conserve and promote this Paralympic cultural heritage for future generations, and the associated costs.
+PNZ would use this Research study to understand the full scope of the Collections and Storytelling Programmes and enable it to plan and secure the appropriate resourcing, expertise and funds needed.